 Guitarists began to play, a singer began to wail, and everyone started to clap compás, the various rhythms without which flamenco could not exist.
 Everyone, that is, except me, because I didn't know how.
 Instead, I got to talking with the man seated across the table from me.
 He was what I would late come to recognize un cordobés puro, a true local.
 He looked to be about sixty.
 I told him that I'm a writer, even though just writing that, let alone saying it out loud, makes me cringe.
 (I firmly believe that all you have to do to be a writer is write, but impostor syndrome dies hard.)
 I explained that I was traveling for a couple months before moving to Madrid and trying to scrape together enough money as a freelance writer to feed myself and pay my bills.
 Turns out he was a writer too and works as a gardener by day, no small feat in a city famous for its flower-filled patios.
 He asked me if I was sure I wanted to move to Madrid.

 "Córdoba is beautiful, especially in the springtime," he intoned quietly, and then: "Let me give you something that might change your mind."
 He reached into his bag and pulled out a slim paperback that he slid across the table.
-It was a copy of the children's book he wrote, a fairy tale that tells the rich history of Córdoba through - what else - its patios and gardens.
+It was a copy of the children's book he wrote, a fairy tale that tells the rich history of Córdoba through its patios and gardens.
 I was instantly touched.
 I thumbed through the pages and then slipped it carefully into my purse, promising to read it thoroughly later when I wasn't pleasantly distracted by thrumming guitars.